 The computer laboratory exercises require that students bring a laptop* to connect to the Linux system in the Biotechnology Center. ;

-A $140 fee is required for each student and includes the costs of a printed manual workbook of over 140 pages or more.
+A $140 fee ($120 online during COVID19) is required for each student and includes the costs of a printed manual workbook of over 140 pages or more.
 (Note: during COVID19 - book provided as PDF.)

 * There is a minimal set of software that should be installed on laptops BEFORE attending the workshop.
-Instructions will be provided to attendees prior to the workshop and can be found within the PDF document: GETTING PREPARED FOR CLASS
+Instructions will be provided to attendees prior to the workshop and can be found within the PDF document: Preparation for Linux-based workshop